-In reaching a decision, the hearing panel shall conduct an objective evaluation of all relevant evidence-including both inculpatory and exculpatory evidence.
+In reaching a decision, the hearing panel shall conduct an objective evaluation of all relevant evidence including both inculpatory and exculpatory evidence.
 Credibility determinations may not be based on a person's status as a complainant, respondent, or witness.

-If a party or witness does not submit to cross-examination at the live hearing, the hearing panel must not rely on any statement of that party or witness in reaching a determination regarding responsibility.
+The hearing panel has the discretion to decide how much weight to give to statements or information provided by any party or witness who did not submit to cross-examination at the hearing.
+The hearing panel can consider the reliability of the statements or information, the reasons an individual did not participate in cross-examination, and any other factors the panel considers relevant.
 The hearing panel cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.